 After 3 days exploring Machu Picchu and the other sights in and around historical Cusco, the cyclists will set off for 3 beautiful days cycling the Andean altiplano en route to Puno, where a rest day and the chance to explore Lake Titicaca and its renowned floating islands await.
 After a few more days riding along the world’s highest navigable lake, we will cross into Bolivia and arrive in its high altitude capital of La Paz, which marks the end of the tour’s shortest section.

 As with Quito, Ecuador, La Paz, Bolivia is situated at a very high altitude – some parts of the city are at over 4100m above sea level – so if your section begins here, please arrive a few days before your section begins in order to acclimatize.

-A few days after pedalling out of La Paz, our intredip riders will have the unique opportunity of cycling and camping on the other-worldy, Salar de Uyuni, the world’s largest salt flat.
+A few days after pedalling out of La Paz, our intrepid riders will have the unique opportunity of cycling and camping on the other-worldly, Salar de Uyuni, the world’s largest salt flat.
 Keep an eye out for pink flamingos!

 A rest day in Uyuni will give the cyclists further opportunity to explore the Salar if they wish or the unique train cemetery, before turning their wheels south for a 6 day trek into Northern Argentina and the end of the section at Salta, a sophisticated town blessed with some of the country’s best preserved colonial architecture.